GleammerRay/WineSteam/README.md

 - `wine` - used to Steam. 💨
 - `winetricks` - needed to create and set up the Steam wineprefix. 🪄
 - `unzip` - used to unzip some Windows packages. 📦
-- `net-tools` - used for network namespaces. 🌐
+- `util-linux` - used for network namespaces. 🌐

 ## Usage